Evaluation and Review

 Commonwealth Guidance on Evaluation

-• Commonwealth Evaluation Toolkit - templates, tools, and other resources, to help plan and conduct an evaluation.
+Commonwealth Evaluation Policy - a principles-based approach for the conduct of evaluations across the Commonwealth.
+The policy is supported by the Commonwealth Evaluation Toolkit which provides templates, tools, and other resources, to help plan and conduct an evaluation.

 Guidance on Value for Money